Oka and Alexander polynomials of symplectic curves and divisibility relations: Introduction

 \subsection{Main results}

 We will prove that Libgober's divisibility relations hold also for symplectic curves.
 Here we adopt the terminology of~\cite{golla_starkston_2022}: a \emph{symplectic curve} is a (possibly singular) 2-dimensional submanifold of $\CP$ that is $J$-holomorphic for some almost-complex structure $J$ compatible with the Fubini--Study metric $\omega_\FS$ on $\CP$.
-For instance, (reduced) complex curves are by definition symplectic, and so are smoothly embedded symplectic surfaces of $\CP$.
+For instance, (reduced) complex curves are by definition symplectic, and so are smoothly embedded symplectic surfaces of $\CP$.\\ Let $\sC \cup L$ be a symplectic curve.
+Call $K_1, \dots, K_\nu$ the links of its singularities, and $K_\infty$ the link at infinity of $\sC$ with respect to $L$ .
+We prove the following: \begin{thm} The Alexander polynomial $\Delta_{\sC,L}$ of $\sC$ relative to $L$ satisfies the following divisibility relations: \begin{itemize} \item[(i)] $\Delta_{\sC,L} \mid \Delta_{K_\infty}$; \item[(ii)] $\Delta_{\sC,L} \mid \hat\Delta_{K_1}\cdots\hat\Delta_{K_{\nu}}\cdot (1-t)^{b_1(\sC \cup L)}$; if $\sC$ is irreducibile, one can get rid of the factors $1-t$ on the right-hand side. \end{itemize} \end{thm}